cozy-creator/aptos-staking/README.md

 ### Disclaimer!

-This module is just an initial rough draft; do not use this in production yet.
+This module is just an initial rough draft; do not use this in mainnet or with any real monetary value until after it's passed a full security audit.

+### What This is

+This module is intended to be the standard for all validator-operators and stakers on Aptos.
+Having a single Shared Stake Pool module will make compsability easier.

 ### Why We Made This: